ME-ICA/tedana/CONTRIBUTING.md

 (kept up to date by the [all contributors bot][link_all-contributors-bot]).
 You can see [here][link_all-contributors-bot-usage] for instructions on how to use the bot.
-All contributors are welcome to make a statement of how they feel they've contributed, showcased [here][contributions.md]!
+We encourage all contributors to write a brief statement and self-describe how they feel they've contributed, showcased [here][contributions.md]!
 Thanks to all of our wonderful contributors!